 With three climate zones you can expect an equal measure of sun and cloud almost any time of year.
-Head to the south in February for warm and sunny days.
+Head to the south of Vietnam in February for warm and sunny days.
 February is usually the month of the famous Tet celebrations, equivalent to New Year (though this can also fall in late-January).
 Although small-businesses are often closed, temples are bustling and the atmosphere is electric.

 February is hot and sunny in Cambodia so hit the beach early before the other tourists.
 Valentine’s day is celebrated with enthusiasm by young Cambodians, but for a truly unique festival, head to Siem Reap.
 Here you’ll find the Giant Puppet Parade, an annual fundraising event which sees giant puppets paraded through the streets.

 Beach bums are in heaven during February when the sand is soft and sultry.
 Swap the cold remedies for a tropical cocktail and hit the beach.
-In the north Chiang Mai celebrates an annual flower festival; expect to see the city in all its glory with flower festooned floats parading their way along the streets.
+In the north of Thailand, Chiang Mai celebrates an annual flower festival; expect to see the city in all its glory with flower festooned floats parading their way along the streets.

 Did someone say Carnaval?
 This infamous nationwide festival is most famous in Rio, so book up well in advance if you hope to see the enormous parades, eye-opening costumes and full on revelry.
 Though the weather might not be ideal, its more than made up for by the contagious festivities sweeping across the nation.
 Just dive right in!